 Orchid and Biodiversity Park

 On our way back to our hotel, we decided to visit The Orchid and Biodiversity Park.
 We heard a lot about this place from our guide.
 Spread across 6 acres of land in Durgapur village, it is the largest orchid park in the northeast region of India.
-The park houses 500 varieties of wild orchids, 132 species of sour fruits and leafy vegetables, 46 species of bamboo, 12 species of cane, and more than a hundred varieties of foxtail orchid.
+The park houses 500 varieties of wild orchids, 132 species of sour fruits and leafy vegetables, 46 species of bamboo, 12 species of cane, and more than a hundred varieties of foxtail orchids.

 The park has employed local youths, with whom you can interact to know more about these orchids.
 I found it overwhelming, as I had not visited such a large orchid park before.
 It also has a medicinal plant garden, rice museum, local fruit and flower garden, and a dedicated space for native fish.
 It also houses a greenhouse and a tortoise shelter.
-You can visit the museum on site that contains agricultural equipment and other antiques of different ethnic tribes, who call this region their home.
+You can visit the museum on site that contains agricultural equipment and other antiques of different ethnic groups, who call this region their home.

 A visit to the Ethnic Village is worth the time.